Red Star (comics): Fictional character biography

 While still a young teenager, Leonid Kovar and his father Konstantin (an archaeologist) investigate a spaceship that has crashed into the Yenisei River.
 During their investigation, the ship explodes, imbuing Leonid with energy and giving him superhuman strength, speed, and pyrokinesis.
 Being a Russian patriot who believes in communism, he offers his services to his country and becomes a superhero, taking the name Starfire.

-He does not reappear until The New Teen Titans #18 in 1982, where he is renamed Red Star to avoid confusion with the character Starfire (Koriand'r).
+Starfire does not reappear until The New Teen Titans #18 in 1982, where he is renamed Red Star to avoid confusion with the character Starfire (Koriand'r).
 He is one of the heroes who assemble to fight the Villain War in Crisis on Infinite Earths, although his political views cause friction with Hawk and Negative Woman, a Soviet defector.

 In New Titans (1991), Red Star joins the Teen Titans.
 After two years, Red Star leaves the Titans with Pantha and Baby Wildebeest to form a family.
 They eventually move to the Soviet locale Science City.

 Red Star is not seen again until the JLA/Titans miniseries in 1999.
 He makes minor appearances over the next few years and is featured in Infinite Crisis, in which he is frozen by Superboy-Prime after witnessing Prime kill Pantha and Baby Wildebeest.

 He joins the Titans during the one year jump, but leaves the team for unknown reasons.
 He helps them in their search for Raven.
 Since his last appearance, he has stopped an alien invasion of Russia and been appointed State Protector.